rahulgopinath/rahulgopinath.github.io/_posts/2021-01-28-grammar-inference.markdown

 $$ \varepsilon $$ -close to$$ Gb $$under both distributions simultaneously, which is strictly stronger than the one-sided version.

-This also explains why starting with a known grammar $Gb$ rather than a blackbox program is not merely a convenience: a PAC guarantee requires a well-defined sampling distribution, and a blackbox program provides none.
+This also explains why starting with a known grammar Gb rather than a blackbox program is not merely a convenience: a PAC guarantee requires a well-defined sampling distribution, and a blackbox program provides none.